 -

-When the cake is completely cold, prepare your icing by mixing the powdered sugar and water together.
+When the cake is completely cold, prepare your icing by mixing the icing sugar and water together.
 It should be white and thick but slightly runny and spreadable.
 Add more powdered sugar for a thicker icing or more water for a thinner one.

 -